-- Unless a valuation is performed for tax purposes only and relates to amounts that will affect the financial statements subject to audit or review by the member or firm only through accounting entries related to taxation, Rule 204.4(25)(a) provides that, during either the period covered by the financial statements subject to audit or review or the engagement period, a member, a firm, a network firm or a member of a firm or a network firm may not provide a valuation service to an entity or a related entity if the valuation involves a significant degree of subjectivity and relates to amounts that are material to the financial statements subject to audit or review by the member or firm. - 147A Members and firms should refer to Council Interpretation 189A when a valuation service is performed for an audit or review client or a related entity for tax purposes only and relates to amounts that will affect the financial statements subject to audit or review by the member or firm only through accounting entries related to taxation. - Performing a valuation service for audit or review client or a related entity that is not a reporting issuer or listed entity will create a self-review threat when the valuation resulting from the service is incorporated into the financial statements subject to audit or review by the member or firm.
+- Members and firms should refer to paragraph 5 of the Guidance to Rule 204.4(34) when performing a valuation service for an audit or review client or a related entity for tax purposes only that relates to amounts that will affect the financial statements subject to audit or review by the member or firm only through accounting entries related to taxation. - Performing a valuation service for an audit or review client or a related entity that is not a reporting issuer or listed entity will create a self-review threat when the valuation resulting from the service is incorporated into the financial statements subject to audit or review by the member or firm.
 The significance of such a threat should be evaluated.

-The significance will depend on factors such as:

-- the materiality of the results of the valuation service; - the extent of the client's or related entity's knowledge, experience and ability to evaluate the issues concerned, and the extent of the client's or related entity's involvement in determining and approving significant matters of judgment; - the degree to which established methodologies and professional guidelines are applied when performing the particular valuation service; - the degree of subjectivity inherent in the item concerned where the valuation involves standard or established methodologies; - the reliability and extent of the underlying data; - the degree of dependence on future events of a nature which could create significant volatility in the amounts involved; and - the extent and clarity of the financial statement disclosures.
+The significance will depend on factors such as: - the materiality of the results of the valuation service; - the extent of the client's or related entity's knowledge, experience and ability to evaluate the issues concerned, and the extent of the client's or related entity's involvement in determining and approving significant matters of judgment;

+- the degree to which established methodologies and professional guidelines are applied when performing the particular valuation service; - the degree of subjectivity inherent in the item concerned where the valuation involves standard or established methodologies; - the reliability and extent of the underlying data; - the degree of dependence on future events of a nature which could create significant volatility in the amounts involved; and - the extent and clarity of the financial statement disclosures.